About

 Honey, I Chunked the Passwords: Generating Semantic Honeywords Resistant to Targeted Attacks Using Pre-Trained Language Models

 Fangyi Yu, Miguel Vargas Martin.
-Conference on detection of intrusions and malware & vulnerability assessment: DIMVA 2023.
+Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA), 2023.

 paper